frctl/fractal/docs/entity-schemas.md

     // array of files contained within this component ],
   dir: {
-    // directory that this component was created from }
+    // File object representing the directory that this component was created from }
 }
 ```